slugbyte/mold/README.md

 ![breakfast grool](https://assets.slugbyte.com/github/github-header-00011.png)

 ## ABOUT mold
-mold is is a cli for helping programmers mold thier shell environment to be more fun and productive to write code in.
-Its goal is to enable users to bring all of the tools, scripts, and templates that make their programing environment feel like home and take them anywhere. mold has a consistant interface for doing CRUD oprations to the content it tracks, and a small but effective set of git helper tasks for syncing configurations.
+`mold` is is a cli for helping programmers mold thier shell environment to be more fun and productive to write code in.
+Its goal is to enable users to bring all of the tools, scripts, and templates that make their programing environment feel like home and take them anywhere. mold has a consistant interface for doing [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) oprations to the content it tracks, and a small but effective set of git helper tasks for syncing configurations.

 mold is not a really meant to be shell plugin manager, instead it aims to help users write and mangange their own configuration files and scripts.
-However, mold also  believes that [dotfiles are ment to be forked](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) and suports dowloading content from urls. mold can be even used along side acutal shell plugin managers like [antegen](https://github.com/zsh-users/antigen) or [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), without any hastel..
+However, mold also believes that [dotfiles are ment to be forked](https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) and supports cloning mold-roots as well as dowloading content from urls. mold can even be used along side acutal shell plugin managers like
+[antigen](https://github.com/zsh-users/antigen) or [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), without any hastel..

 mold has a few opinionated limitations that aim to help programmers be more productive, by spending less time configuring their enviroment and more time working on their projects.
-It does this by narrowing down system-configuration into five content classifcations which each have slightly differnet behaviors. mold stores its content in a git repoistory called a mold-root, and uses the environment variable $MOLD\_ROOT to determine where it is located. mold content is split into the following 5 four letter classifications, that each have their own directory in the the mold-root.
+It does this by narrowing down system-configuration into five content classifcations which each have slightly different behaviors. mold stores its content in a git repoistory called a mold-root, and uses the environment variable $MOLD\_ROOT to determine where it is located. mold content is split into the following 5 classifications, that each have their own directory in the the mold-root.

 ##### conf
 mold confs are dotfiles.
 Each time a mold conf is loaded or created it is automaticly hard linked to the $HOME directory.